KnightNine/ManorDB/README.md

   There are some minor features that should be added beyond basic functionality but my attention is needed elsewhere.
 Here is what MDB is lacking in order of most prioritized to least (the first three may or may not be added soon):
 <p/>
 <ul>
+  <li>Column Text Resizes Automatically as column narrows so that full text is still readable </li>
+  <li> Subtable Button Text contains the data of the first few rows within that subtable so that it is viewable on hover </li>
   <li>Editable "on Mouse Hover" Column Descriptions + text editor for text cells</li>
   <li>Image Columns</li>
   <li>Renaming Tables and Columns</li>